Remi Wolf: Career

 Before the release of her second album, she appeared as the supporting act on some of the European concerts of Olivia Rodrigo's Guts World Tour.

 Throughout March and July, singles "Cinderella", "Toro", "Alone in Miami", "Motorcycle", "Soup" and "Pitiful" were put out to promote Wolf's second album, Big Ideas, which was announced to release in July 2024.
 "Soup" was dubbed a "funk-flecked synth-pop cut" by NME's Hannah Mylrea.
 Pitchfork's Boutayna Chokrane regarded "Cinderella" as a "Soul Train-inspired disco-funk number about [Wolf]'s everyday mood swings".
 Big Ideas charted at 15 and 27 on the UK Sales Chart and Scottish Album Charts, respectively, and received critical acclaim, massing an 80/100 score from music aggravator Metacritic.
 In December 2023, Wolf covered Amy Winehouse's cover of The Zutons' song 'Valerie' for radio station Triple J's weekly program, Like A Version.

+Wolf appeared in the series premiere of Amazon Prime Video original Off Campus in May 2026.
+She portrayed herself and performed works including "Soup", "Alone in Miami", "Toro", and a cover of "Dancing with Myself".

+On July 31, 2026, Wolf released the first single, "Twiggy", from her third studio album.
+A music video was released the same day, featuring Wolf and Wallows drummer Cole Preston.
+Shortly after, she began releasing snippets of a second single titled "Bottle".
+Both singles have been promoted via snippets on her Instagram profile and the drop platform Laylo.
+"Bottle" and its music video were released on August 20, 2026.
+In the same month, her song "Guerrilla" was featured in the trailer for season two of the TV show Adults.

+A third single “I Won’t Cry” will be released on September 25, 2026.
+Wolf's third-studio album, Mud, is scheduled to be released on October 9, 2026.
+The record will consist of 11 tracks, including singles "Twiggy", "Bottle", “I Won’t Cry”, and a song with John Mayer called "Moon So High".

 Artistry

 Musically, Wolf performs in what she describes as a "funky soul pop" genre.
 In a 2021 interview, she stated she wants to "constantly try to innovate the sound of pop music" and "erase the rules of pop".
 The New York Times wrote that she turns the bedroom pop genre into "hypercolored explosions".
 Wolf cites Still Woozy, SZA, and John Mayer as musical influences.